nightwatchjs/nightwatch-plugin-apitesting/README.md

 ## Usage

-### Test API requests with superagent
+### Test API requests with supertest
-[superagent](https://www.npmjs.com/package/supertest) is a popular HTTP request library that is used in many Node.js projects.
+[supertest](https://www.npmjs.com/package/supertest) is a popular HTTP request library that is used in many Node.js projects.

 Using `supertest` in Nightwatch allows you to test your API endpoints and assert on the responses using its popular fluent API.